Majors, Minors & Honors

 - A student who chooses an Honors major plus minor may have an additional course minor outside the Honors Program.
 For more information about special majoring in Honors, refer to the Registrar's webpage.

 - The Overlap Constraint.
 Minors will include at least five credits, four of which may not overlap with the student's major or other minor.
 The overlap rule applies to any two entities taken at one time but not collectively to three entities taken together (it is a pair-wise not a global overlap rule).
-This means that a student who has a major in Medieval Studies, for example, and minors in English and Gender and Sexuality Studies, must meet the overlap rule in each possible pairing but not in the three taken together.
-Therefore, a course might overlap between Medieval Studies and English and a different course might overlap between Medieval Studies, and Gender and Sexuality Studies.
+This means that a student who has a major in Medieval Studies, for example, and minors in English and Women's Studies, must meet the overlap rule in each possible pairing but not in the three taken together.
+So a course might overlap between Medieval Studies and English and a different course might overlap between Medieval Studies and Women's Studies.
+There is an optional Overlap Checksheet to help in planning non-overlap.

-For an Honors major who is also a double major, the overlap constraint does not apply to the relationship between the Honors minor and the second major since these will always be in the same field (see 2a above).
-Thus, an English Honors major who is a History Honors minor and also a History course major as part of a double major is not violating the constraint.
+For an Honors major who is also a double major, the overlap constraint does not apply to the relationship between the Honors minor and the second major since these will always have overlapping fields.
+Thus an English Honors major who is a History Honors minor and also a History course major as part of a double major is not violating the constraint.

 All majors, minors, and interdisciplinary minors must be approved by the departments or programs.